truemail-rb/truemail/README.md

   @validation_type=:regex>
 ```

-2. With custom regex pattern.
+##### With custom regex pattern

 You should define your custom regex pattern in a gem configuration before.

 ```ruby
 require 'truemail'